-I've been concerned by our trash production for longtime, always trying to recycle, to chose products with less packaging, to refuse plastic when possible, and etc. Since the COVID19 pandemic started, the recycling program in my neighborhood completely stopped.
+I've been concerned by our trash production for longtime, consistently trying to recycle, choosing products with less packaging, refusing plastic when possible, and etc. Since the COVID19 pandemic started, the recycling program in my neighborhood completely stopped.
 For weeks I've been waiting for it to be back in place but even if a lot of the commerce got back, recycling doesn't seems to be a city priority for now.

 While I've been weekly checking for the recycling truck to be back, I realized something that shocked me: our family trash production increased dramatically during this time.
 Delivered grocery comes with a load of packaging that I used to refuse when buying in store (by carrying my reusable bags), and all we buy now — mostly online — comes with a great amount of unnecessary packaging.

 I'm the one in charge of the cleaning at my house, therefore I'm the one directly dealing with the trash bins on a regular basis.
 I got to a point of feeling overwhelmed and nauseous as the fact of tossing the recyclable items back to the regular trash can doesn't feel right.
 It just feels like moving backwards over 30 years, and I can't accept this in my house.

 On top of it, I recently watched the documentary "A Plastic Ocean" and it felt like a punch in my stomach.
 A wake up call.
 It felt like waking up from a nightmare... except that, the nightmare is a raw reality.
 Everything around us is dying.
 Until when?

 Not convinced that we need to stop producing trash?

 or watch "A Plastic Ocean" available in Youtube or Netflix.

 The time is to rethink and evolve, and it needs to be sustainable.